spiceai/spiceai/README.md

 ---

-**The vision for Spice.ai is to make creating intelligent applications as easy as building a modern website.** Spice.ai brings AI development to your editor, in any language or framework with a fast, iterative, inner development loop, with continuous-integration (CI) and continuous-deployment (CD) workflows.
+**The vision for Spice.ai is to make creating intelligent applications as easy as building a modern website.**

+Spice.ai focuses on a fast, iterative, inner development loop through simple configuration, REST-like APIs, and the goal of coding in any language or framework.

+Spice.ai includes:

+- A lightweight, portable ML runtime accessible by simple HTTP APIs
+- A developer-friendly CLI
+- Simple, git-committable, configuration and code
+- Community-driven re-usable components for streaming and processing time-series data
+- Re-useable building blocks, sharable through spicerack.org to build upon community work and get started quickly

+Spice.ai is written in Golang and Python and runs as a container or microservice.
+It's deployable to any public cloud, on-premises, and edge.

 Spice.ai is written in Golang and Python and runs as a container or microservice with applications calling a simple HTTP API.
 It's deployable to any public cloud, on-premises, and edge.